damianhakert/damianhakert.github.io/source/strategy/index.html.md

 8. Speed: ship every change in the next release to maximize responsiveness and learning.

-9. Life balance: we want people to stay with us long time, so time off is encouraged.
+9. Life balance: we want people to stay with us for a long time, so it is important to take time off, work on life balance, and being remote-only is a large part of the solution.

 ## Assumptions